laye-lang/laye/README.md

 ## License

 The source code of this repository is dual-licensed: either the MIT license or in the public domain.
 You can choose whichever suits you best.
 See the [license](LICENSE.md) file for the high level details on each.

-Note that the license does not apply to the Laye name or its branding, just the source code provided by this repository.
-Specifically, the name Laye and its icons or branding elements are not in the public domain nor can they be used as your own.
+The license applies only to source files which contain a copy the license information within them; this means, for example, that the "Laye" name is not in the public domain, only the source files of this implementation of its compiler.

 ## Contributing